deso-protocol/docs/faq/deso-faq.md

 Currently, we don't have a migration path for people who logged in with a seed phrase and want to "import" that seed phrase into their Google account.
 We hope to have a fix for this soon so that everyone who wants to use Google to login can import their seed phrase and have the benefit of 2FA and secure storage of their seed phrase.
 The dev community is working aggressively on improving DeSo Identity to add this, especially the Flick team, which creates the top DeSo mobile apps.

-### Can Bitclout.com access my private keys, if I’m a normal user?
+### Can diamondapp.com access my private keys, if I’m a normal user?

-No. A user who signs up at bitclout.com fully controls their profiles with their private keys.
+No. A user who signs up at diamondapp.com fully controls their profiles with their private keys.
 When a user signs up with a seed phrase, their private keys _never_ leave the browser.

 When a user signs in with Google, the user's private keys are backed up to an isolated part of that user's Google Drive that nobody can access other than that user.

 For more information on how DeSo private key storage works, see [here](https://docs.deso.org/faq/privacy-and-security).

-Note: Although a user's private keys never touch bitclout.com's servers, it is important to mention that profiles and creator coins \(not $DESO\) can be recovered by certain ParamUpdater public keys using a [SWAP\_IDENTITY](https://github.com/deso-protocol/core/blob/2252c71379d9e7d0872c7e4844413134b5d7393c/lib/network.go#L216) transaction type that the core dev team intends to remove after an initial bootstrapping phase.
+Note: Although a user's private keys never touch DeSo servers, it is important to mention that profiles and creator coins \(not $DESO\) can be recovered by certain ParamUpdater public keys using a [SWAP\_IDENTITY](https://github.com/deso-protocol/core/blob/2252c71379d9e7d0872c7e4844413134b5d7393c/lib/network.go#L216) transaction type that the core dev team intends to remove after an initial bootstrapping phase.
 This transaction type has only been used to transfer profiles and recover profiles for high-profile accounts that lost their seed phrase prior to the "Login with Google" update.

-### Can Bitclout.com access my private keys, if I’m a reserved user?
+### Can DeSo apps access my private keys, if I’m a reserved user?

 The private keys for reserved profiles are controlled by the core developers until the profiles are transferred over to the users who claim them.
 After this transfer is complete, the user fully controls these profiles with their private keys, which never leave their browser.

-Note: Although a user's private keys never touch bitclout.com's servers, it is important to mention that profiles and creator coins \(not $DESO\) can be recovered by certain ParamUpdater public keys using a [SWAP\_IDENTITY](https://github.com/deso-protocol/core/blob/2252c71379d9e7d0872c7e4844413134b5d7393c/lib/network.go#L216) transaction type that the core dev team intends to remove after an initial bootstrapping phase.
+Note: Although a user's private keys never touch DeSo servers, it is important to mention that profiles and creator coins \(not $DESO\) can be recovered by certain ParamUpdater public keys using a [SWAP\_IDENTITY](https://github.com/deso-protocol/core/blob/2252c71379d9e7d0872c7e4844413134b5d7393c/lib/network.go#L216) transaction type that the core dev team intends to remove after an initial bootstrapping phase.
 This transaction type has only been used to transfer profiles and recover profiles for high-profile accounts that lost their seed phrase prior to the "Login with Google" update.

 ### Can developers using identity.deso.org access my private keys?

 No. identity.deso.org only exists as a means of isolating key material to an iFrame in the user’s browser.
-This isolation not only makes bitclout.com more secure, but it also provides a means for third-party developers to leverage accounts created on other nodes by including identity.deso.org as a dependency.
+This isolation not only makes DeSo apps more secure, but it also provides a means for third-party developers to leverage accounts created on other nodes by including identity.deso.org as a dependency.
 Notably, anyone can spin up a clone of identity.deso.org since it is [fully open-source](https://github.com/deso-protocol/identity), and we expect this to be an opportunity for exchanges to custody users’ identities in the future.
 For more information about DeSo’s identity API, see [here](https://docs.deso.org/devs/identity-api).

-### Can anyone create an account on the DeSo blockchain without going through Bitclout.com?
+### Can anyone create an account on the DeSo blockchain without going through diamondapp.com?

 Yes, absolutely.
 Apps such as bitcloutpulse.com and Flick already allow this.
 Users can also create accounts programmatically by broadcasting the proper transactions to the blockchain.
 This [toolslib](https://github.com/deso-protocol/backend/tree/main/scripts/tools/toolslib) directory is useful for that.